situx/samian-lod/_pages/doc.md

 | samian:ic_118117            | "redslipvessel formtype 15/17 or 18 or 18/31"@en       | "has kilnsite"@en                | "Rheinzabern"@en                       | 1          |
 | ------------------------- | --------------------------- | ----------------------------------- | -------------------------------------- | ---------- |

-_-> The Informationcarriers have been made at Kräherwald AND Rheinzabern, so the weight results in 1_
+_-> The Informationcarrier's Productioncentre has been attributed to Kräherwald AND Rheinzabern, so the weight results in 1_

 **Example 3:**